Persistent debt

 What is persistent debt?

-Essentially this means, without increasing your payments, it could take several years and cost you more in interest and charges, before you’ll repay your balance.
+This means, without increasing your payments, it could take several years and cost you more in interest and charges, before you repay the balance.

-Persistent debt mainly applies to credit or store cards because your payments can be relatively flexible.
+Persistent debt applies to credit or store cards because your payments can be relatively flexible.

-We’ll get in touch to let you know if we think you’re in persistent debt and give you practical advice to help you move forward.
+If we think you are in persistent debt, we’ll get in touch and offer you practical advice to help you move forward.

-How to reduce the cost of your credit card
+How paying more will help reduce the cost of your credit

 Your statements include a minimum payment amount, which you must make on time to avoid fees, losing any promotional interest rates and damaging your credit score.

-If you continue to pay more in interest, fees and charges than off your balance for 36 months, we'll get in touch and let you know how much to repay.
+If you continue to pay more interest, fees and charges, than off your balance for 36 months, we’ll look at other ways to help you clear your balance.
+This may include stopping your card or lowering your credit limit.

 This is a simplified example using a balance of £3,000 with an effective interest rate of 24%.